Sinaloa Cartel: Multicolored rainbow fentanyl

-Marijuana
+cannabis (marijuana)

-Although the Sinaloa Cartel has traditionally grown and cultivated marijuana locally in the original "Golden Triangle" region of Mexico, the cartel as well as other modern Mexican cartels have, in recent times, set up large marijuana growing operations in the remote forests and deserts of California where they reportedly have stolen millions of gallons of water for these illegal grows.
-In the summer of 2021, this apparently led to Los Angeles County's largest marijuana bust in its history.
-They discovered and dismantled 70 to 80 “hoop house” style green houses in the open desert and recovered thousands of pounds of marijuana which used water diverted or “hogged” from nearby alfalfa, carrot and potato farms.
+Although the Sinaloa Cartel has traditionally grown and cultivated cannabis (marijuana) locally in the original "Golden Triangle" region of Mexico, the cartel as well as other modern Mexican cartels have, in recent times, set up large cannabis (marijuana) growing operations in the remote forests and deserts of California where they reportedly have stolen millions of gallons of water for these illegal grows.
+In the summer of 2021, this apparently led to Los Angeles County's largest cannabis (marijuana) bust in its history.
+They discovered and dismantled 70 to 80 "hoop house" style green houses in the open desert and recovered thousands of pounds of cannabis (marijuana) which used water diverted or "hogged" from nearby alfalfa, carrot and potato farms.
 These grows can supposedly yield three to five harvests a year.

-According to the RAND Corporation; in 2010 it wasn’t unrealistic to presume that “at least 50 percent” of the marijuana consumed in the United States was produced in Mexico.
-However, in the subsequent years after this the U.S.’s gradual moves towards recreational legalization in many states, as well as the superior quality of American-grown marijuana significantly began to cut down on the profits of cartels in Mexico.
-Despite this however, groups producing marijuana in Mexico still have been transferring product to states on the US side which still have not legalized.
+According to the RAND Corporation in 2010 it wasn't unrealistic to presume that "at least 50 percent" of the cannabis (marijuana) consumed in the United States was produced in Mexico.
+However, in the subsequent years after this the U.S.'s gradual moves towards recreational legalization in many states, as well as the superior quality of American-grown cannabis (marijuana) significantly began to cut down on the profits of cartels in Mexico.
+Despite this however, groups producing cannabis (marijuana) in Mexico still have been transferring product to states on the U.S. side which still have not legalized.

-The legitimate cash-heavy business of local, fully legal marijuana shops can also prove beneficial for the cartel’s money laundering activities.
-Factions like the Chapitos have already gotten into “branding” of marijuana products and investing in production as well as lobbying certain politicians for legalization.
-Currently, Culiacán’s most well known brand is called “Star Kush”.
-Its logo has an astronaut eating a slice of pizza; the pizza used by the cartel as a reference to "La Chapisa," the people working for Guzmán and his sons.
-The astronaut sits on top of a huge tomato due to Culiacán’s role in being Mexico's biggest tomato exporter.
-Local producers of cannabis are financed by the Sinaloa organization to “make the best product” but are only allowed to sell it back to the cartel for their dispensaries.
+The legitimate cash-heavy business of local, fully legal cannabis (marijuana) shops can also prove beneficial for the cartel's money laundering activities.
+Factions like the Chapitos have already gotten into "branding" of cannabis (marijuana) products and investing in production as well as lobbying certain politicians for legalization.
+Currently, Culiacán's best-known brand is called "Star Kush".
+Its logo has an astronaut eating a slice of pizza; the pizza used by the cartel as a reference to "La Chapisa", the people working for Guzmán and his sons.
+The astronaut sits on top of a huge tomato due to Culiacán's role in being Mexico's biggest tomato exporter.
+Local producers of cannabis (marijuana) are financed by the Sinaloa organization to "make the best product" but are only allowed to sell it back to the cartel for their dispensaries.